BhallaLab/moose-core/Docs/user/py/moose_classes.rst

    .. py:attribute:: rowStart

       vector<unsigned int> (*value field*)      Row start for each block of entries and column indices

+   .. py:attribute:: proxyPools

+      Id,vector<Id> (*lookup field*)      Return vector of proxy pools for X-compt reactions between current stoich, and the argument, which is a StoichId.
+The returned pools belong to the compartment handling the Stoich specified in the argument.
+If no pools are found, return an empty vector.

 .. py:class:: SumFunc